lookbackjh/lookbackjh/README.md

 I’m majoring in IE(Industrial Engineering) at Hanyang University,Seoul

-I’m currently learning CS subjects and ML techniques.
+Interested in learning CS subjects and ML techniques or Statistics and applying it to the real world.

 Some algorithm problems from various sites or things That I study will be uploaded..